Safeguarding of Children and Vulnerable Adults

 - when operating as independent individuals in beekeeping.

 Definitions within the context of this policy of the terms:

 - Child/Children:anyone who has not yet reached their 18th

 - Vulnerable adults:people aged 18 or over who have:

 - a physical or mental illness, or

-- reduced physical or mental capacity, of various kinds, that might affect any of us, either long term or transitory, e.g. from anaphylaxis due to a sting
+- reduced physical or mental capacity, of various kinds, that might affect anyone, either long term or transitory

-- Abuse: examples of abuse include physical, sexual, emotional and psychological, financial, bullying, discrimination and harassment related to gender, age, disability, racism, or other factors.
+- Abuse: examples of abuse include physical, sexual, emotional and psychological, financial; also bullying, discrimination, and harassment related to gender, age, disability, racism, or other factors.

 - To define actions, responsibilities, and procedures for members.

 - To respond swiftly and appropriately to all suspicions or allegations of abuse